-Note, 3 July 2017: Credo is out of print now and we don’t plan to have it reprinted.
-You’re welcome to download an electronic version here.
+Note, 3 July 2017: Credo was published in January 2015.
+It is out of print now and we don’t plan to have it reprinted.
+You’re welcome to download an electronic version for free here.

 For hundreds of years economists have misrepresented the complexity of human psychology and worked with an asocial understanding of wellbeing.
 They have celebrated wealthy and powerful patrons and turned a blind eye to pervasive elite crime.
 They have recommended brutal policies and sanctified the “invisible hand” of supposedly beneficial markets – while downplaying destruction to communities and environments.